slapplgod/rTPA/.github/README.md

 # rTPA
 A Minecraft Server plugin that adds TPA and rTPA functionality and is maintained frequently.
 > [!CAUTION]
 > This plugin is not released yet!
 It is still in active development.
-When the plugin is ready for use, this branch will be merged into the `main` branch.
+When the plugin is ready for use, an announcement will be posted.

 ## Features